 If the variable TESTS is defined, its value is taken to be a list of programs or scripts to run in order to do the testing.
-Programs needing data files should look for them in srcdir (which is both an environment variable and a make variable) so they work when building in a separate directory (see Section "Build Directories" in The Autoconf Manual), and in particular for the distcheck rule (see Chapter 14 [Dist], page 92).
+Programs needing data files should look for them in srcdir (which is both an environment variable and a make variable) so they work when building in a separate directory (see Section "Build Directories" in The Autoconf Manual), and in particular for the distcheck rule (see Section 14.4 [Checking the Distribution], page 99).